antonioreuter/companyAdmin/README.md

 You can find the application running on (http://localhost:8080)

 ### The Application
+#### Notes:

-Here you will find basically two features, register and manage companies and their employees.
+1- Here you will find basically two features, register and manage companies and their employees.
-When the application is initialized I preload it with two companies and a few employees on each of them.
+2- When the application is initialized I preload it with two companies and a few employees on each of them.

 ## Web Api Documentation

 As I mentioned before, in the **Requirements** section, we are using Swagger.
-A Java library to helps us to build an elegant documentation about our WEB Api.
+A Java library that helps us to build an elegant documentation about our WEB Api.

 You can check it out more ont http://localhost:8080/swagger-ui.html There you can see a lot of examples about how to use the Web Api with a built in client.

 ## Online
 There is a sample running on **Heroku** at this link: https://stark-reef-70759.herokuapp.com .